 Ah, I bet you were wondering if I’d get to those dastardly Selinunteans.
 In fact, the vast remains of their powerful city-state was next on our list.
 Located right at the edge of the Mediterranean, its impressive temples and strongholds were quite spread out, which meant a lot of walking but a chance to get a real feel for what it may have looked like in its prime.
 Especially on the small overgrown path, presumably used by the peasants on market days, that led us through the ancient gate onto the city’s main thoroughfare.
 I could picture them walking the exact same route, but with carts full of chickens and vegetables instead of a daypack with a bottle of water, an iPhone and hand sanitizer.
 There are incredible views around the entire region – beaches to both sides, the sea, all the way to Africa on a particularly clear day, and even the odd Machop if you know where to look.

-This is the most famous of Sicily’s ancient sites, featuring a long stretch of ruins and some very impressive temples.
+This is the most famous of Sicily’s ancient sites, right up there with the best of mainland Italy, featuring a long stretch of ruins and some very impressive temples.
 The Temple of Concordia is probably the most intact Greek temple we’ve seen anywhere (even the inner walls are still standing, or possibly re-standing).
 While considerably smaller than the Acropolis in Athens, it is nonetheless in much better shape, occupies arguably a better location on a ridge outside the city, and there was only a fraction of the tourists.
 That one Japanese couple that arrived the same time as us who seemed to arrive at every spot at exactly the same time as us, well, they were no bargain, but I still give the overall experience the edge.
 Even if I did badly miscalculate where to stand in our photo of me and the fallen statue of a nude man.

 Despite our perplexing inability to master the door of our hotel which led to us climbing out the window to make it to breakfast (the elaborate trick, apparently, was to “pull”), we eventually set off from Agrigento on a long meandering drive through central Sicily.
 We passed by and through numerous spectacular hill towns, many of which perched boldly atop the tallest hills in the area, then we stopped for a traditional lunch experience at grocery chain-store Lidl.
 After causing a re-located American considerable shock using our familiar accents in the middle of his local dairy section, we treated ourselves to salami and cheese sandwiches and ate them sitting in our car in the parking lot.
 A little while later we randomly came across the Agira Canadian Cemetery in what felt to us like the middle of nowhere.
 Which is much the same, I’m sure, as it would have felt to those 20-year olds fighting a foreign war 73 years ago.
 Several of the 490 Canadian soldiers buried there were even members of the Saskatoon Light Infantry, dying in the ultimately successful Allied invasion of Sicily in the summer of 1943.